mvglasow/unison-wiki/Downloading-Unison.md

 Note that there are no binaries for most operating systems, and no binaries for most CPU architectures.
 Binaries are limited to a small number of popular OS/CPU combinations, based on what github offers.

+\todo Explain very briefly how to install these.

 ## Packaging systems

 Many packaging systems (including GNU/Linux distributions) provide unison binaries.
 These are of varying recency and with varying ocaml versions.